 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 8Group 2 medical locations require full overcurrent selectivity: a short-circuit on any final circuit shall not interrupt the incoming circuits of the upstream distribution board (Regulation 710.535.1.101).
+09Group 2 distribution boards need full overcurrent selectivity: a short-circuit on a final circuit shall not interrupt the incoming circuits of the upstream board (Regulation 710.535.1.101).

 01 · BS 7671 Section 710